khawaja-abdullah/contribot/README.md

 # Contribot

-Contribot is a lightweight Spring Boot utility that periodically checks GitHub for new open issues matching a configurable search string and notifies you.
+Contribot is a lightweight Spring Boot utility designed to help developers find open-source contribution opportunities.
-Great for developers who want to discover “good first issues” or other contribution opportunities quickly.

-## ✨ Features (initial version)
-- Polls GitHub’s public REST API for issues matching a keyword.
-- Logs matching issues to the console (email/Slack/webhook support planned).
-- Configurable search query and polling interval.
+It works by running a scheduled poll against public Git repositories (starting with GitHub) using your advanced search criteria, ensuring you get alerted to the freshest issues as soon as they are posted.

 ## 🚀 Tech Stack
 - Java 21